hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/para-bhakti_or_supreme_devotion/120_the_higher_knowledge.md

 ---
-title: 'THE HIGHER KNOWLEDGE AND THE HIGHER LOVE ARE ONE TO THE TRUE
+title: '120 THE HIGHER KNOWLEDGE AND THE HIGHER LOVE ARE ONE TO THE TRUE

   LOVER'

 ---

 CHAPTER VI